Christian August Vulpius: Biography

 He was born at Weimar, and was educated at Jena and Erlangen.
 In 1790, he returned to Weimar, where Goethe obtained employment for him.
 Here, since 1788, Goethe had been contentedly living quasi-maritally with Vulpius's sister Christiane.

 In Weimar, Vulpius began, in imitation of Christian Heinrich Spiess, to write a series of romantic narratives: operas, dramas and tales.
-Of these (about sixty in number), his Rinaldo Rinaldini, the Robber Captain (1797), is the most notorious.
+Of these (about sixty in number), his The History of Rinaldo Rinaldini (1798), is the most notorious.
 A typical "penny dreadful" of the period, it was often translated and much imitated, but unrivaled in its bad eminence.
 Its scene was laid in Italy during the Middle Ages.
 Vulpius was also active as an editor.

 In 1797, possibly through Goethe's influence, Vulpius obtained employment at the Weimar library, of which he became chief librarian in 1806.
 In the latter year, Goethe also formally married Christiane.
 Christian died at Weimar on 25 June 1827.